gbdev/rgbds-www/src/pages/install/linux.md

    % cd rgbds
    % sudo ./install.sh
    ```
-6. Check that RGBDS was correctly installed by running `rgbasm -V`!
+6. Check that RGBDS was correctly installed by running `rgbasm -V`.
+   It should print out the version number you installed!

 ---